Ocraniawan/bridge-api/README.md

 # BRIDGE-API
- Make Backend Food Delivery App With Express.js
+ Make Backend BRIDGE-API With Express.js
  <h1 align="center">ExpressJS - BRIDGE-API</h1>

-Food Delivery App is a simple Food Delivery application specially for backend only.
+BRIDGE-API is a simple API that can read external API feed and serve it to frontend when called.
 Built with NodeJs using the ExpressJs Framework.
 Express.js is a web application framework for Node.js.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)
 ## Built With
 [![Express.js](https://img.shields.io/badge/Express.js-4.x-orange.svg?style=rounded-square)](https://expressjs.com/en/starter/installing.html)